SAT: Predictive validity and powers

 In 2009, education researchers Richard C. Atkinson and Saul Geiser from the University of California (UC) system argued that high school GPA is better than the SAT at predicting college grades regardless of high school type or quality.
-According to William McGurn of the Wall Street Journal, it is the hope of some UC officials to increase the number of African- and Latino-American students attending by dropping or otherwise casting doubt on the SAT which, in turn, would enable decreasing the number of Asian-American students who are heavily represented in the UC student body (29.5%) relative to their share of the population of California (13.6%).
-However, Atkinson and Geiser's assertions on the better predictive power of high school GPA have been contested by the UC academic senate.
 In its 2020 report, the UC academic senate found that the SAT was better than high school GPA at predicting first year GPA, and just as good as high school GPA at predicting undergraduate GPA, first year retention, and graduation.
-This predictive validity was found to hold across demographic groups, with the report noting that standardized test scores were actually "better predictors of success for students who are Underrepresented Minority students (URMs), who are first-generation, or whose families are low-income."
+This predictive validity was found to hold across demographic groups, with the report noting that standardized test scores were actually "better predictors of success for students who are underrepresented minority students (URMs), who are first-generation, or whose families are low-income."
 A series of College Board reports point to similar predictive validity across demographic groups.